 The results are encouraging.
 After using CBD-rich cannabis oil for the test period, caregivers noted that 61 percent of the participants showed significant behavioral improvements.
 However, a few side effects were observed, including appetite loss, irritability and sleep disturbance.

-In a more comprehensive 2019 study carried out by scientists in Israel, 188 children with confirmed ASD were treated with CBD-rich cannabis oil.
+In a more comprehensive 2019 study carried out by scientists in Israel, 188 children with confirmed ASD were administered CBD-rich cannabis oil.
 After 6 months of CBD use, nearly 90 percent reported a reduction in restlessness, while approximately 84 percent noted a reduction in agitation.
 Caregivers also noticed an improvement in sleep-related issues and rage attacks in 58.6 and 89 percent of the patients respectively.

-What’s more exciting is that quality of life improved by more than 35 percent after the 6-month treatment regime.
+What’s more exciting is that quality of life improved by more than 35 percent after the 6-month regime.